 - Qty Available - This is how many you have for sale.
 It should equal Qty on Hand minus Qty to Ship

 Entering Quantities - Teapplix as Inventory Master

-If you maintain Quantity information in Teapplix, you need to be aware of how Teapplix interpret the "Quantity" you enter.
+If you maintain Quantity information in ActionShip, you need to be aware of how ActionShip interpret the "Quantity" you enter.
 One key concept, is that there is always a "date" associated with the quantity you enter.

-There are 3 kinds of Quantity records you can enter into Teapplix.
+There are 3 kinds of Quantity records you can enter into ActionShip.

-- in stock - This is an absolute count that you perform at the end of a shipping day. (please note that Teapplix operates on California time zone).
-This causes Teapplix to ignore all quantity records on this product with an earlier day, as well as orders shipped on or before this day.
+- In stock - This is an absolute count that you perform at the end of a shipping day. (please note that Teapplix operates on California time zone).
+This causes ActionShip to ignore all quantity records on this product with an earlier day, as well as orders shipped on or before this day.

-- debit - This is also a relative adjustment, typically entered corresponding to damaged items, moving stock out of warehouse not reflected on any orders known to Teapplix, etc. The date on this record should correspond to the day the adjustment is effective.
+- Debit - This is also a relative adjustment, typically entered corresponding to damaged items, moving stock out of warehouse not reflected on any orders known to ActionShip, etc. The date on this record should correspond to the day the adjustment is effective.

 A common mistake is to count products while shipping has not finished.
 More items are taken out of the warehouse after you finish counting.
 ActionShip will have an incorrect understanding, as we assume that orders shipped "on or before" the date of the count are excluded from the counted quantities.